starshipmonkey/Eighty8/README.md

 3. This data is formatted and transmitted via ESP-NOW wireless protocol to the NodeMCU

 ### Target Selection
-1. The NodeMCU receives detection data from the ESP32C3
+1. The ESP32 receives detection data from the ESP32C3
 2. Targets are categorized as either FACE or PERSON
 3. The system prioritizes:
    - Faces over people